rasmi/public-tech/writing/Digital Public Infrastructure and Administrative Burden.md

 Questions we can answer with this model:
 * Which data systems need to be integrated to enable <proactive outreach,pre-approval,benefits linkage> for each program?
+* Where are two-way integrations possible?
+Where are one-way integrations necessary?
 * What information can be transformed/mapped across programs at which stages of the application process?
 * Which data integrations are a technical challenge, which are organizational/legal?
 What are the opportunities and limitations of technical interventions?
 * To what extent can proactive outreach/pre-approval/benefits linkage be automated for each program?
 What informational or administrative requirements will still require manual effort on behalf of applicants or program staff?